subzero79/docker-telegram-sonarr-bot/README.md

 **How to run**

-Create this file /some/path/config.json with this content
+Create this file /some/path/config.json with this content:

 ```
 {